 5 from 2 votes

-Imagine the taste of pumpkin pie filling spread onto your morning toast – that is what this pumpkin butter is.
-Slightly less sweet than pie, with a little bit of spice and a little bit of zing, this will quickly become your favorite spread.
+Imagine the delicious taste of pumpkin pie filling spread onto your morning toast – that is what this Slow Cooker Pumpkin Butter Recipe is.
+Slightly less sweet than pie, with rich pumpkin spice flavor and a little bit of zing, this will quickly become your favorite breakfast spread.

 Author: Kari